dan-sprague/dan-sprague.github.io/_posts/2024-12-4-juliacase.markdown

 Sequence generation took `51.52s` and palindrome checking took `19.30s`.
 There are several things to note about the implementations here.
 The first is that Julia required no imports.
 Second, Julia's `@time` macro saves a tremendous amount of repetitious code.
 Third, the `is_palindrome` function can be broadcasted over the `nucs` vector with the `.` syntax.
 This is despite being a handrolled function, something which is not really feasible in Python.

-We can speed this calculation up even more without importing libraries:
+This calculation can be sped up even more without importing libraries:

 ```julia
 @time result =  begin